MattWoodhead/NTRIP_LAN_Server_for_Arduino/README.md

 # NTRIP_LAN_Client_for_Arduino
-An NTRIP Client suitable for use with an Arduino Uno and an Ethernet shield
+An NTRIP Client suitable for use with an Arduino Mega 2560 and an Ethernet shield

 This script and the associated files allow and Arduino Uno and an Ethernet shield to act as an NTRIP Server.